Exploited7/outlook-account-creator/README.md

 # 📷 Preview :
 ![image](https://github.com/Exploited7/outlook-account-creator/assets/143853197/6f66e039-d33f-42ac-b9f3-bcd9df674c4f)
+Please use good proxies , other wise it will be slow asf .
 # ❗ Reach me on discord : @justmanooo for paid projects or if you need help ❗